theochem/horton/doc/user_ap1rog.rst

 AP1roG with external integrals
 ------------------------------

 This is a basic example on how to perform an orbital-optimized AP1roG calculation using one- and two-electron integrals from an external file.
 The number of doubly-occupied orbitals is ``5``, while the total number of basis functions is ``28``.
+See :ref:`modphysham`.

 .. code-block:: python